-COMMITTEE OF THE WHOLE (COTW) DIVISION THIRD (3RD) READ This is a Committee composed of all Senators Division occurs in two stages: Once Committee of the whole on a Bill is in plenary.
-At Committee, the Senate considers concluded, the Bill is reported back to the the Bill clause by clause and may amend the Senate.
-On adoption of the report on the Bill, the clauses.
-Any Senator, other than the sponsor of Bill is read a third time.
-No amendments may be a) Division 1 - which is the separation of the the Bill, who wishes to move an amendment to moved at this stage except amending the motion members of the House into two groups, for the Bill, must give written notification of the to defer or postpone the third reading of the Bill and against, so the votes can be counted amendment to the Clerk at least 24 hours to a future date.
+THIRD (3RD) READ

+Once Committee of the whole on a Bill is concluded, the Bill is reported back to the Senate.
+On adoption of the report on the Bill, the Bill is read a third time.
+No amendments may be moved at this stage except amending the motion to defer or postpone the third reading of the Bill to a future date.